RosettaCommons/documentation/application_documentation/membrane_proteins/RosettaMP-App-MPDock.md

 If the interface score doesn't show up in the scorefile and you want to add it, you can use the flag ```-score:docking_interface_score 1 ```

-## Citation
+## References
-Rosetta Revision #57518

-Alford RF, Koehler Leman J, Weitzner BD, Duran A, Tiley DC, Gray JJ (2015).
+* Alford RF, Koehler Leman J, Weitzner BD, Duran A, Tiley DC, Gray JJ (2015).
 An integrated framework advancing membrane protein modeling and design.
 PLoS Comput.
-Biol. - In Press
+Biol. - In Press - Rosetta Revision #57518

+* Gray, J. J.; Moughon, S.; Wang, C.; Schueler-Furman, O.; Kuhlman, B.; Rohl, C. A.; Baker, D., Protein-protein docking with simultaneous optimization of rigid-body displacement and side-chain conformations.
+Journal of Molecular Biology 2003, 331, (1), 281-299.

+* Chaudhury, S., Berrondo, M., Weitzner, B. D., Muthu, P., Bergman, H., Gray, J. J.; Benchmarking and analysis of protein docking performance in RosettaDock v3.2., PLoS One.
+2011;6(8):e22477

 ## Contact